The Mental Health Service Awards of Australia and New Zealand are now open for entries.

 From 1993 TheMHS Awards have been funded by the Commonwealth Department of Health, and later the New Zealand Ministry of Health, enabling winners to receive financial support to attend TheMHS Conference and TheMHS Awards Presentation ceremony as well as their awards certificates.

-Expressions of Interest are now open for The - Mental Health Service (TheMHS) Awards 2017 which recognise and celebrate great work in mental health service delivery throughout Australia and New Zealand.Read More
+Online submission Now Open For The Mental Health Service Awards of Australia and New Zealand which recognise and celebrate great work in mental health service delivery.Read More